ufrisk/vmmyara/README.md

 Building Windows:
 =================

+1. git clone vmmyara: `git clone --recurse-submodules https://github.com/ufrisk/vmmyara`
-1. Open the YARA solution at: ./yara/windows/vs2017/yara.sln
+2. Open the YARA solution at: ./yara/windows/vs2017/yara.sln
-2. Upgrade to VS2022 and latest platform toolset when asked on first open.
+3. Upgrade to VS2022 and latest platform toolset when asked on first open.
-3. Build release x64 (or x86).
+4. Build release x64 (or x86).
-4. On a successful build close the YARA solution.
+5. On a successful build close the YARA solution.
-5. Open the vmmyara solution at: ./vmmyara.sln
+6. Open the vmmyara solution at: ./vmmyara.sln
-6. Build release x64 (or x86).
+7. Build release x64 (or x86).
-7. On a successful build close the vmmyara solution.
+8. On a successful build close the vmmyara solution.
-8. The resulting file vmmyara.dll will be in bin/x64/ (or bin/x86/).
+9. The resulting file vmmyara.dll will be in bin/x64/ (or bin/x86/).

 Complete the above build flow once for each architecture.
 It's not possible to first build YARA for both 32-bit and 64-bit and then build vmmyara.